khaledssbd/SA-Tourism-project-client-side/README.md

 ---

 # Project Overview:

 SA-Tourism is a tourism based web application for South Asian spots where tourists can get details of spots and plan for future tour.

 # Features:

-- Creative Design
 - All Device Responsive
-- CRUD or REST(Representational State Transfer) API(Application Programming
-  Interface) support with post get put delete requests
-- Custom API and Server configuration with database
-- tailwind CSS
+- tailwindCSS
 - Awesome dark theme support
-- Toast Message and sweet-alert2
 - aos, swiper and animate.css Implementation
 - Environment Variable configuration
-- Regex with Valid email
-- Regex with Uppercase letters, lowercase letters and 6 characters in password
+- Regex with Valid email, Uppercase letters, lowercase letters and 6 characters in password
 - Protected routes
 - Local Storage and API post configuration with Protected route
-- Adaptable & Robust
-- No lorem text and no javascript default alert

 # npm Packages